Tunisian president receives first draft of new constitution | Africanews

 Tunisia

-Algerian president Kais Saied received on Monday the first of draft of the new Constitution.
+Tunisian president Kais Saied received on Monday the first of draft of the new Constitution.

 Under his own timeline, Saied has until June 30 to approve or edit the draft constitution, less than a month ahead of the referendum planned for Juy 25th.